brigette222/WitchHunted/README.md

 The game itself can be played by starting either the "MainMenu" or "DeepForest" scene.
 Both of these scenes can be located In the "scenes" folder under assets.

-In the coming weeks, I'll continue optimizing this game.
-I'll also be working on and uploading additional small 3D and VR games.
+In the coming weeks, I will also be working on and uploading additional small 3D and VR games.